pupil-labs/pupil-docs/src/cloud/README.md

 ### Search
-==Seach is also discussed in regordings section.
-Advanced serach deserves it's own section, so remove mention in recordings?==
 Use advanced search in the recordings view to explore and filter your recordings.
 The advanced search user interface makes it easy to search by recording names, template names, label names, wearer names, recording duration, and recording date.
 You can save searches so that you can quickly filter data or easily return a search in the future.

 ==Does it really follow Lucene syntax?
 Add link to Lucene syntax==